greg-raven/grus/_posts/2009-04-21-new-gun-laws-wont-secure-our-border.md

 >
 > \[...\]

-I won’t get into your lie about 90 percent of the guns in the hands of Mexican drug cartel members coming from the United States.
-Even you can’t be stupid enough to believe that, although you are cynical enough to repeat it.
+I won't get into your lie about 90 percent of the guns in the hands of Mexican drug cartel members coming from the United States.
+Even you can't be stupid enough to believe that, although you are cynical enough to repeat it.

 Sincerely yours,